Can you use a tankless water heater with well water?

 The temperature of the incoming water plays the biggest part of how many GPM you’re going to get.
 The lower the water temperature coming in, the less GPM you will get.

-That 10 GPM your tankless says it gets is usually when the incoming water is warm, like around 70°F or so.
+That 10 GPM your tankless says it gets is usually when the incoming water is warm, around 70°F or so.
 If your water is coming in at 40°F then you’re going to see a dramatic drop off with GPM.

-Best Tankless for Well Water
+Best Tankless Water Heater for Well Water

 When you are dealing with potentially cold well water coming in then I highly recommend getting a gas tankless water heater.